sulu/docs/detail-specification/300-webspaces/DET-306-node-api.md

 /workspaces/[ID]/nodes
 ```

-This example above will return all nodes available.
+This example above will return all nodes available from the workspace with the [ID].

 ## Parameters